sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(getStarRating(0.91)).toBe('★★★★★★★★★★')
 -->

 The problem with this code isn’t that it’s especially hard to understand, but that it has a very large surface for bugs: every number and every condition could be wrong, and there are lots of them here.
-This code will also need many test cases to make sure it’s correct.
+This code also needs many test cases to make sure it’s correct.

 Let’s try to replace conditions with a formula: